wubinzzu/EGCL/README.md

 # EGCL
 This is our Tensorflow implementation for our EGCL 2024 paper and a part of baselines:

->Bin Wu, Bo Zhang &Yihao  Tian &Jing Liang & Yangdong Ye.
+>Bin Wu, Bo Zhang, Yihao Tian, Jing Liang & Yangdong Ye.
 EGCL: An Effective and Efficient Graph Contrastive Learning Framework for Social Recommendation, IEEE Transactions on Cybernetics, Submission 2024.

 ## Environment Requirement
 The code has been tested running under Python 3.6.5.
 The required packages are as follows: